-The community of Trilogy at La Quinta brings luxurious Shea Homes active adult living to the heart of the Coachella Valley.
-This 1,238-home community is loved for its finely-crafted upscale homes and world-class amenities that include two amenity centers, a full-service spa, and continuing education classes.
+The community of Trilogy at La Quinta brings luxurious active adult living to the heart of the Coachella Valley.
+This 1,238-home community is loved for its finely-crafted homes and world-class amenities that include two amenity centers, a full-service spa, and continuing education classes.

 Inside the gates of this exclusive active lifestyle country club, Rancho La Quinta offers both tranquility and activity.
 Residents enjoy a graceful and carefree lifestyle with luxurious club amenities and manicured grounds with breathtaking views of the Santa Rosa Mountains.

 Andalusia at Coral Mountain's 18-hole championship golf course was designed by renowned architect Rees Jones and is located on the east side of Madison Street.
-The planned 15,500 square-foot golf clubhouse will feature locker rooms, a lounge, pro shop, patio and dining is underway.
-In addition, there is a practice facility with a putting green and practice range.
+The planned 15,500-square-foot golf clubhouse will feature locker rooms, a lounge, a pro shop, a patio, and dining options.
+In addition, there's a practice facility with a putting green and practice range.

 The neighborhoods of Andalusia reflect the quality of the golfing experience.
 This luxurious resort and country club began building in 2005 and upon completion will have 900 single-family homes.
 Homebuyers can currently select from both new construction homes and resale homes in this exclusive, gated community.

-The Citrus Club is a charming neighborhood with a lifestyle that stands out amongst the desert communities.
-This exclusive gated enclave offers homebuyers an assortment of homes, as well as prestigious privileges to the legendary La Quinta Resort.
+The Citrus Club is a charming neighborhood with a lifestyle that stands out among the desert communities.
+This exclusive gated enclave offers homebuyers an assortment of homes as well as prestigious privileges at the legendary La Quinta Resort.
 It's the perfect place to call home, with shops, dining, and entertainment nearby.